signalfx/integrations/signalfx-org-metrics/docs/sf.org.numThrottledEventTimeSeriesCreateCalls.md

 ---
 ### numThrottledEventTimeSeriesCreateCalls

-Total number of event time series (ETS) you sent to SignalFx but that SignalFx didn't accept, because your organization significantly exceeded its per-minute event creation limit.
+Total number of event time series (ETS) SignalFx was unable to create, because you significantly exceeded your per-minute event creation limit.

 Dimension(s): `orgId`